This is the story of how one blogging tool became а legend in website building.

 The simple answer would be “over 30%“, but let’s back up a bit first and put things into perspective.

 WordPress launched in 2003 as one of many then-present tools for building а blog.
 The nature and architecture of the app allowed everyone to contribute to its improvement.
-This propelled WP to quickly outgrow its original purpose.
+This propelled WP to quickly outgrow its original purpose to almost unlimited plugins and WordPress specialized hosting providers.
 While bloggers are still WordPress’s core audience, its immense capabilities lead to major brands like Sony, Walt Disney, MTV, BBC, and New Yorker all relying on their services.